 - access to a trained victims' rights attorney at no cost; and

 - rights that are recognized and enforced.

-- NCVLI works to ensure all victims - no matter who they are and what their background - have their rights afforded and are treated by the justice system with respect and dignity.
-Please see our equity statement [linked] for more on how we approach this work.
+- EQUITY: NCVLI works to ensure all victims - no matter who they are and what their background - have their rights afforded and are treated by the justice system with respect and dignity.
+Please see our equity full statement for more on how we approach this work.

-- We value creative legal analysis, inventive solutions and strategic litigation to advance victims’ rights.
+- INNOVATION: We value creative legal analysis, inventive solutions and strategic litigation to advance victims’ rights.

 - We believe that every crime victim has comprehensive and meaningful legal rights and must have access to a knowledgeable attorney for representation in the justice system;

 - We believe that every crime victim’s attorney must have access to inclusive education, training, and technical support from a community of experts that reflects the people it serves;